-The Bach and all its drama finish so it’s time for bed and your husband goes off to annoyingly brush his teeth and be all satisfied and shit...but you?
+The Bach finishes, it’s time for bed, so your husband goes off to annoyingly brush his teeth and be all satisfied and shit...but you?

 You make a little pit stop to the pantry and gobble down three more before you go to the bedroom.